A Human-Centric Framework for Data Attribution in Large Language Models: Introduction

 In theory, data attribution presents a solution.
 We consider the data attribution task broadly as providing acknowledgment that a certain work was in some way used by the model to produce an output.
 In Natural Language Processing (NLP) research, attribution is typically\footnote{In NLP research, even instance-level attribution has been criticized as an overloaded term describing two families of methods~\cite{worledge2024unifying}.
 Still, we deliberately take a broad view of the attribution problem to encompass both instance and dataset-level attribution, because the latter is prerequisite for the former (see \cref{sec:ecosystem-disruptions}), and this perspective helps to place attribution into the socioeconomic context.} discussed at the level of a specific output instance (e.g. a reference of a claim to its source document), but it can also be considered at the level of datasets included in model training, and broad model functionality (e.g. a model X has improved performance on task Y after it was trained on dataset Z).
-Data attribution could help to sustain a healthy data economy by incentivizing the creators to contribute to the data available to LLMs, and supporting the LLM users by references to trustworthy sources.
+Data attribution could help to sustain a healthy data economy by incentivizing the creators to contribute to the data available to LLMs.
+It could also help LLM users to avoid plagiarism and check whether the provided sources are trustworthy.

 Data attribution for LLMs is an active research area, but it is still largely unsolved.
-It requires transparency about the training data, which commercial services currently do not even disclose.
-More fundamentally, it is not clear what requires attribution.
-Intuitively, it varies: nobody needs a reference for ``grass is green'', whereas news-worthy quotes or claims clearly need a source.
-But there is a lot of gray area, and many use cases require different solutions (e.g. some facts may be attributable via string matching, but this would not work for stylistic features in creative writing).
-Which technical solutions are needed can only be defined by practical goals, but they are external to NLP research.
+Besides major technical challenges, it requires transparency about the training data, which commercial services currently do not even disclose.
+More fundamentally, what do we even need attribution for?
+Common facts like ``grass is green'' do not need it, whereas newsworthy claims clearly do.
+But there is a lot of gray area, and many use cases require different solutions (e.g. some facts may be attributable via string matching, but not stylistic features in creative writing).
+Technical solutions can only be defined by practical goals, but they are external to NLP research.